-Noridian proposes requiring the inclusion of an expanded RAS panel, BRAF panel, HER2 amplification, MSI, and TMB in the covered CGP panel.
-We believe that requiring HER2 amplification is overreaching, and requiring TMB should be further established by peer-reviewed literature before being included as a requirement.
-For example, NCCN colon cancer guidelines (version 1.2017), which MolDX has always considered "gold standard" for clinical utility coverage determinations for other novel laboratory tests, specifically states that: "Larger confirmatory studies are needed, and the panel does not recommend HER2 testing for prognostication or treatment planning at this time".
+Palmetto proposes requiring the inclusion of an expanded RAS panel, BRAF panel, HER2 amplification, MSI, and TMB in the covered CGP panel.
+We believe that requiring testing of HER2 amplification is overreaching, and requiring TMB should be further established by peer-reviewed literature before being included as a requirement.
+For example, NCCN colon cancer guidelines (version 2.2018), which MoIDX has traditionally considered "gold standard" for clinical utility coverage determinations for other novel laboratory tests, specifically states that: "Larger confirmatory studies are needed, and the panel does not recommend HER2 testing for prognostication or treatment planning at this time".
 The same NCCN colon cancer guidelines do not mention any role for tumor mutation burden testing, confirming that, although TMB may be a promising early-stage investigational biomarker in the research setting, the data is not sufficiently mature to mandate that TMB be an absolute requirement for NGS-based CGP testing for colon cancer in the routine clinical care setting.
+The current 2018 NCCN colon cancer guidelines require RAS, BRAF and MSI genotyping but do not recommend a specific methodology (eg. NGS, sequencing, hybridization).